mrowll1/Co2/README.md

 - Click you name.
 Here you can see details information about jobs ended in the last 3 weeks.

 - Red color in usage means your code is not efficiently using the nodes.
+(You can see how red my codes are.
+Don't be me!)

 ![Sample Output](LLview.png)

+- In case you are someone who is hungry for more knowledge, put your mouse on top of the microscopic sized graph symbol shown in the pic as Here!!. you can reach a detailed view of that specific job.
+You also have current power usage here.

+- And the button right next to it downloads the job report.

+## ⚠️ General warning

+Assumed CO2 conversion factor is just the average of Germany!
+I am working on getting real numbers for Juelich.

+PS.
+If you will be using Jupiter exascale cluster, good for you.
+All of its energy is provided by renewable.